Tony has some difficulty getting an Hasidic Jew to comply with his wishes.

 - Blood flows from Moe’s eye socket/Blood flows into Brendan’s bathtub

 Chase takes some of the elements from the Moe-Greene-scene (attention drawn to the eye; flowing blood) and reimagines them.
 He adds some elements (unpictured here: a closeup of the gun from Brendan’s POV; Brendan’s final death-tremble) to increase intensity.
 Coppola’s scene is straightforwardly violent.
-Chase manages to bypass some of this violence—we don’t actually see a bullet enter Brendan’s eye—and yet his scene is as visceral and forceful.
+Chase manages to bypass some of this violence—we don’t actually see a bullet enter Brendan’s eye—and yet his scene is just as visceral and forceful.
 The Sopranos is violent, certainly, but it is not as bloody as many of its detractors claimed.
-This scene demonstrates how the astute use of camera and editing allows Chase to omit highly violent imagery and still create scenes of unmistakable graphic power.
+This scene demonstrates how the astute use of camera and editing allows Chase to omit highly violent imagery but still create moments of unmistakable graphic power.

 Sex defies death.
 Freud believed eros (procreation) and thanatos (the death instinct) to be the two main human drives.
 Here, eros seems to overpower thanatos: 1) it is the threat of castration, not death, that finally subdues Ariel; 2) the Bing stripper that Tony supplies to Jackie gives him a respite from his worries about his grim illness.

 - Artie Bucco is sinking into self-pity and depression over the loss of his restaurant.
-We will see in future episodes that he has a tendency to slip into low spirits when things get tough – and Tony has a tendency to get frustrated at him for this.
+We will see in future episodes that he has a tendency to slip into low spirits when things get tough—and Tony has a tendency to get frustrated at him for this.
 The two men argue over this point, and it escalates into an all-out food fight.
 (This hour really warms us up to Tony; how can we dislike a guy who has a food fight in the middle of a swanky party with one buddy, and furnishes another buddy with a big-boobed respite from his cancer treatment?)

 - Ugly pun: Mikey Palmice says “Hijack, Bye Jack” to Brendan before killing him (as retribution for his hijacking of the Comley trucks).